sharpie7/pico-pattern/README.md

 ![Pico Lipo Schematic](schematic.png)

 I built it with point-to-point wiring in a hobby box.
 The Pico Lipo is held in a 3D printed carrier with button extensions to reach the buttons on board.
 The carrier is glued to the lid of the case and the board held in with M3 machine screws directly into the plastic.
+Suitable holes are cut in the case for the button extensions, USB connector, DIN socket and to view the LEDs.

 ![Pico Pattern Case](photos/img2.jpg)